nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of the borrow command:

-The user executes `borrow 1 b/2 d/23/11/2023` command to lend the 2nd Book in the Book list to the 1st Person in the Person list.
+The user executes `borrow 1 b/2 d/23/11/2023` command to lend the 2nd book in the book list to the 1st person in the Person list.

-The `BorrowCommand` class will first retrieve the Person object and Book object from the given indexes and create a copy of them (since they are immutable) called `editedPerson` and `bookToBorrow`.
+The `BorrowCommand` class will first retrieve the `Person` object and `Book` object from the given indexes and create a copy of them (since they are immutable) called `editedPerson` and `bookToBorrow`.

-Then, it calls `borrowBook` on `editedPerson` and passes in the Book object `bookToBorrow`.
-This will add the Book to the Person's `Set` of books field.
-Similarly, the class also calls `loanBookTo` on `bookToBorrow` to update the Book's fields with the borrower, the borrow date (current date) and the due date details.
+Then, it calls `borrowBook` on `editedPerson` and passes in the `Book` object `bookToBorrow`.
+This will add the book to the person's `Set` of `books` field.
+Similarly, the class also calls `loanBookTo` on `bookToBorrow` to update the book's fields with the borrower, the borrow date (current date) and the due date details.

 Given below is an example usage scenario of the return command:

-The user executes `return 2 b/1` command to return the 1st book in the Book list from the 2nd person in the Person list.
+The user executes `return 2 b/1` command to return the 1st book in the book list from the 2nd person in the person list.

-The `ReturnCommand` class will first retrieve the Person object and Book object from the given indexes and create a copy of them (since they are immutable) called `editedPerson` and `bookToReturn`.
+The `ReturnCommand` class will first retrieve the `Person` object and `Book` object from the given indexes and create a copy of them (since they are immutable) called `editedPerson` and `bookToReturn`.

-Then, it calls `returnBook` on `editedPerson` and passes in the Book object `bookToReturn`.
-This will remove the Book from the Person's `Set` of books field.
-Similarly, the class also calls `returnBook` on `bookToReturn` to update and remove the Person from the Book's borrower field as well as clear the borrow and due dates.
+Then, it calls `returnBook` on `editedPerson` and passes in the `Book` object `bookToReturn`.
+This will remove the book from the Person's `Set` of books field.
+Similarly, the class also calls `returnBook` on `bookToReturn` to update and remove the person from the book's borrower field as well as clear the borrow and due dates.

 ### Find book feature

 #### Implementation

-Given below is an example usage scenario and how the findBook command progresses from step to step.
+Given below is an example usage scenario and how the `findBook` command progresses from step to step.

 Step 1.
 The user launches the app and enters `findBook The` command to look for any books with the keyword `The` in its title (non case-sensitive). `MainWindow#executeCommand()` is called, which passes the control over to the Logic component by calling `LogicManager#execute()`.

-Step 2. `ExpressLibraryParser#parseCommand` is called to parse the given findBook command text, which calls `FindBookCommandParser#parse` to further parse findBook command text.
+Step 2. `ExpressLibraryParser#parseCommand` is called to parse the given `findBook` command text, which calls `FindBookCommandParser#parse` to further parse `findBook` command text.
 This ultimately produces a `FindBookCommand` object.
-The logic manager then calls `FindBookCommand#execute` on the new object which passes control to the Model component.
+The logic manager then calls `FindBookCommand#execute` on the new object which passes control to the `Model` component.

 Step 3. `FindBookCommand#execute` will call `Model#updateFilteredBookList` to update the `FilteredList` of books which is then reflected in the UI because `BookListPanel#BookListPanel()` constructor sets `BookListPanel.fxml` to be constantly viewing the book list.
-The Model component then passes control back to the Logic component.
+The `Model` component then passes control back to the Logic component.

 Step 4. `FindBookCommand#execute` returns a `CommandResult` object to the `LogicManager#execute`, which then passes control back to the UI component.

 Step 5. `MainWindow#executeCommand` then uses the `CommandResult` to display feedback to the user on the UI which states: “{Number of books that match keyword} books found!”

-The following sequence diagram shows how the findBook operation works:
+The following sequence diagram shows how the `findBook` operation works:
 ![FindBookSequenceDiagram](images/FindBookSequenceDiagram.png)

 --------------------------------------------------------------------------------------------------------------------